ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-state.md

 functions or methods, possibly changing their behavior over time.
 This is not always problematic (e.g. a cache) but should be used sparingly.

+It is recommend to disable [no-top-level-variables] when using this rule.

 ## Rule Details

 This rule lets you control top level state.